patrick-blom/shorty/README.md

 - clone the repository
 - run composer install`
 - change the `PUT_TOKEN` inside the .env file to something you prefer
+- change the `DELETE_TOKEN` inside the .env file to something you prefer
 - run `php bin/console doctrine:database:create` to create the database
 - run `php bin/console doctrine:migrations:migrate --no-interaction ` to setup the schema
 - navigate to /public and run the local PHP Server with `php -S 127.0.0.1:8000`